What are the Effects of Coffee on the Human Body?

 High blood pressure

 Coffee makes your heart pump more blood thus making the heart work twice as much.
-This increases the risk of heart diseases and disorders.
+This increases the risk of heart disease and disorders.

 Too much coffee may lead to anxiety.
 Coffee reduces cortisol hormone levels, which is responsible for increasing your focus through the day.
 This will make you feel fatigued and have anxiety hence may negatively affect your performance.